 Extreme impacts on Alaska Native communities' way of life

 Scientists across the Arctic have documented regional temperatures over the past few decades rising at twice the global average rate, and indigenous Arctic communities are observing this change in their daily lives.
 Trends of increasing temperatures and variable precipitation patterns are expected to continue with future climate change.
 The cascading effects of these changing conditions are illustrated by significant reductions in sea ice thickness and extent, increased permafrost thaw, more extreme weather and severe storms, changes in timing of seasonal ice melt/freeze of lakes and rivers, water temperature, sea level rise, flooding patterns, erosion, and snowfall timing and type.
-For more information, tools, and Taking Action stories specifically addressing Arctic climate impacts, also see this Toolkit's Arctic topic.
+For more information, tools, and case studies specifically addressing Arctic climate impacts, also see this Toolkit's Arctic topic.

 In turn, these climate-driven changes increase the number of serious problems for Alaska Native populations.
 Issues include injury from extreme or unpredictable weather and thinning sea ice, which can trap people far from home; changing snow and ice conditions that limit safe hunting, fishing, or herding practices; malnutrition and food insecurity from lack of access to subsistence food; contamination of food and water; increasing economic, mental, and social problems from loss of culture and traditional livelihood; increases in infectious diseases; and the loss of buildings and infrastructure from permafrost erosion and thawing.

 The increased thawing of permafrost (permanently frozen soil) along the coasts and rivers is an especially potent threat to Alaska Native villages because it causes serious erosion, flooding, and destruction of homes, buildings, and roads from differential settlement, slumping, and/or collapse of the underlying base.
 As of April 2015, more than 30 Native Villages in Alaska are either in need, or are already in the process, of relocating their entire village.
 In addition, permafrost thaw is causing food insecurity in Alaska Native communities due to the thawing of ice cellars or ice houses used for subsistence food storage.
 This thawing can lead to food contamination and sickness, as well as dependence upon more expensive, less healthy, non-traditional “store-bought” foods.
-To learn how some North Slope Inupiat are adapting to this challenge, see the Taking Action story Inupiaq Work to Preserve Food and Traditions on Alaska's North Slope.
+To learn how some North Slope Inupiat are adapting to this challenge, see the case study Inupiaq Work to Preserve Food and Traditions on Alaska's North Slope.

 The preceding text was excerpted and adapted from the report Climate Change Impacts in the United States: The Third National Climate Assessment (Chapter 22: Alaska).